strtwtsn/Online_Reporting_Tool_Install/Readme.md

 - authlogic (2.1.6)

 You can use the install file to carry out the install.
-It will install Ruby its necessary dependencies and then install the remaining packages.
+It will install Ruby, its dependencies and then the remaining packages.